 1. The Sac Bypass Widening which is currently awarded and under construction by the California Department of Water Resources (DWR).
 Please contact DWR at the below link if you have any questions with regards to the Lower Elkhorn Basin Levee Setback (LEBLS) Project.

 2. The Sacramento Weir Widening Project is being run by the Sacramento District USACE and projected schedules for advertisement can be found below.

-The Corps, Central Valley Flood Protection Board, California Department of Water Resources and the Sacramento Area Flood Control Agency plan to break ground on the Sacramento Weir expansion project in 2021, and estimate the project to be complete in 2023.
+The Corps, Central Valley Flood Protection Board, California Department of Water Resources and the Sacramento Area Flood Control Agency plan to break ground on the Sacramento Weir expansion project in 2023, and estimate the project to be complete by December 2026.